scoverage/sbt-coveralls/README.md

         sbt coverageAggregate
     after_success:
       - sbt coveralls

+2) It is important to set the correct `service_name` when using Travis-Pro.
+The default is to use `travis-ci`.
+To override this value, add the following to your `build.sbt`:

+    ```scala
+    import org.scoverage.coveralls.Imports.CoverallsKeys._

+    coverallsServiceName := Some("travis-pro")
+    ```

-2) Job done!
+3) Job done!
 Commit these changes to `travis.yml` to kick off your Travis build and you should see coverage reports appear on https://coveralls.io/

 ## Manual Usage